-One of the defining features of Black Boy is its constantly shifting setting.
-Richard Wright’s young life is one of movement—from one place to another, especially in his younger years—and dislocation, both physical and psychological.
-Wright is born in Mississippi, and Jackson, the capital of the state, serves as his home base for much of his young life.
-But after his father leaves the family for another woman, and especially after his mother’s stroke and period of illness, Wright moves back and forth between relatives in Mississippi, Arkansas, and Memphis.
-Wright’s movement from place to place causes him never to feel truly at home in a single location.
-His schooling is frequently interrupted, and he reports that he has only a few years’ continuous schooling in Jackson, up to the ninth grade, before he flees to Memphis and, eventually, to Chicago, in his early twenties.
+A defining feature of the memoir is its shifting setting.
+Richard Wright’s young life is one of movement and dislocation, both physical and psychological.
+Wright is born in Mississippi, and Jackson, the capital, is a “home-like” place during his youth.
+But after his father’s departure and his mother’s stroke, Wright moves back and forth between relatives in Mississippi, Arkansas, and Memphis.
+This movement prevents him from feeling truly at home in a single location.
+His schooling is interrupted, and his formal education amounts to no more than a few years altogether.

-Wright is forced to move around, in part, because of the instability of other family member’s lives that is itself primarily the result of the racism and racially imposed poverty they must endure, and because of the overwhelming strictness of his grandmother’s household.
-Wright’s mother, after her stroke, cannot work, and Wright’s father refuses to pay for child support.
-Wright’s brother leaves Wright, for a time, and lives with relatives in Chicago.
-A great many other characters in the memoir, especially the young black men Wright meets in Memphis, desire to move North, and to escape lives of discrimination, violence, and servitude to whites.
-Shorty, Harrison, and others, with whom Wright talks and eats lunch during his time in Memphis, are greatly jealous that Wright has saved up the money—and has the courage—to make a break for Chicago.
+Racially-imposed poverty prompts some of this instability, as does the overwhelming strictness of his grandmother’s household.
+Wright’s mother, now disabled, cannot work, and Wright’s father refuses to pay child support.
+Richard’s brother leaves and lives with relatives in Chicago.
+Many characters in the memoir, especially the young black men of Memphis, want to move North to escape lives of discrimination, violence, and servitude.
+Shorty, Harrison, and others with whom Richard talks and eats lunch during his time in Memphis, are jealous that Richard has saved up the money—and marshaled the courage—to head for Chicago.

-The consequences of Wright’s movement, and his desire to improve his station in life, are many.
+There are many consequences of Wright’s movement and his restless desire to improve his station in life.
 These desires cause him to feel psychologically separate from his schoolmates and friends in Mississippi and Memphis.
 Wright’s intellectual aspirations are lofty, and he never loses sight of them, despite the horrors of his childhood.
-Wright also feels distant from many members of his family—his grandparents are extremely strict, as are some of his aunts and uncles; his brother moves away to the North, and his mother is largely incapacitated by illness.
-But Wright concludes the memoir by saying that, though he is moving to Chicago, he will never abandon a piece of the South that lives within him.
-That “southern” quality, the complicated life of black-white interaction, will always preoccupy him.
-But he will learn to “transplant” it into the “new soil” of a freer life in the north.
+Wright also feels distant from many members of his family, but Wright concludes the first part of the memoir by saying that, though he is moving to Chicago, he will never abandon a piece of the South within him.
+That “southern” quality, the complicated life of black-and-white interaction, will always preoccupy him.
+He will learn to “transplant” it into the “new soil” of a freer life in the North.